inspiros/cy-root/README.md

 A simple root-finding package written in Cython.
 Many of the implemented methods can't be found in common Python libraries.
-Not a serious one so please only use these codes as learning materials.

 **Context:**